MicrosoftDocs/cloud-adoption-framework/docs/govern/identity-baseline/business-risks.md

 ---
-title: "Identity Baseline business risks"
+title: Motivations and business risks in the Identity Baseline discipline
 description: Understand and see samples of typical customer adoption of an Identity Baseline discipline within a cloud governance strategy.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 09/17/2019